Srilekya07/Email-Classification-App/README.md

 # 📧 Spam Email Classification App
+## 🚀 Overview
-This is a Machine Learning Web Application built with Streamlit to classify emails as Spam or Ham.
-The app uses a Naive Bayes classifier trained on a labeled dataset and allows users to input email content to check whether it is spam or not.
+The Email Spam Classification App is a machine learning project designed to classify emails as Spam or Ham (Not Spam) using a Naive Bayes Classifier.
+Built with Streamlit, the app provides a simple and interactive interface for users to input email content and receive instant classification results.

 ## ✨ Features
 - 🌟 **Real-time Spam Detection**: Classifies emails as spam or ham instantly.
-- 📊 **Visualization**: Displays spam vs ham distribution.
+- 📊 **Visualization**: Displays a bar plot showing the distribution of spam vs ham emails.
-- 📚 **Inputs**: Text area for user input with placeholder text.
+- 📄 **Dataset Preview**: Offers a quick look at the raw dataset used for training.
+- 🎨 **Interactive UI** — Built with Streamlit for a smooth user experience.

 ## 🏃 How to Run the App
 1. **Clone the Repository**: